The National Centre for Bowel Research and Surgical Innovation will enable Bowel & Cancer Research to pursue its vision, that:

 From the world class facilities of the National Centre for Bowel Research and Surgical Innovation, Bowel & Cancer Research supports research into bowel cancer, chronic diseases (e.g.colitis and Crohn’s Disease) and chronic symptoms (e.g. Irritable Bowel Syndrome).
 It has a special interest in supporting surgical innovations intended to reduce the numbers of people who need to rely upon a stoma.
 Research responding to these diseases falls into the following areas:

 Experimental medicine – investigation in humans to identify the cause of disease and to test the validity and importance of new discoveries and treatments.

 Outcomes based research – clinical trials of novel interventions and surgical procedures to save lives and improve quality of life of people with chronic disease.

 Innovation – in diagnostics and surgical techniques to better treat patients, save lives and improve the quality of people’s lives.

 Bowel & Cancer Research funds two programmes, one a small grants programme of up to £50,000 per award for proof-of-principle studies leading to the collation of primary data for major applications.
 The other programme is a PhD Studentship programme for applications up to £75,000 over 3 years.

 Preliminary application form (for first stage small grant applications)

-Full application form (for final stage small grants and PhD Studentships)
+Full application form (for final stage small grant applications)

 Please visit our Support Us pages if you’re interested in supporting Bowel & Cancer Research to fund ground breaking research.